vegarsti/vegarsti.github.io/_posts/2021-05-28-dependencies.md

 To be sure that the dependencies are indeed ready when we start our tests, we will want to set `N` to a safe upper bound on the depency's startup time.
 If we run locally, we probably have the Docker containers cached, so `docker-compose up` might not take long.
 However, if we run our CI in Github Actions, the containers will not be cached, and so the wait time is longer and more unpredictable.
-This means that if we set the time to a comfortable upper bound we risk wasting time each time we run our tests.
+This means that if we set the time to a comfortable upper bound so we sleep long enough in CI, we risk wasting time each time we run our tests locally.

 But there are better solutions!